run-llama/llama_index/docs/use_cases/agents.md

 capable of general reasoning.

 There are tradeoffs for using both - less-capable LLMs typically do better with more constraints.
-Take a look at [our blog post on this](https://medium.com/llamaindex-blog/dumber-llm-agents-need-more-constraints-and-better-tools-17a524c59e12) for a more information + a detailed analysis.
+Take a look at [our blog post on this](https://medium.com/llamaindex-blog/dumber-llm-agents-need-more-constraints-and-better-tools-17a524c59e12) for more information + a detailed analysis.

 ## Learn more